ThinkingBeyond/BeyondQuantum-2026/Rui Qian Khor and William Arms-Roberts/README.md

 ### Sahni-Gonzalez Algorithm
 The Sahni-Gonzalez algorithm is an algorithm that starts from a single pair of nodes and evaluates the connections of each node to the starting pair to approximate an optimal cut with significantly less computations.
 The algorithm works like this:

+\begin{center}
+start at the highest weight edge
+         $\downarrow$
-highest weight edge $\larrow$ nodes connected to the edges are the starting pair $\larrow$ split the pair into two sets $\larrow$ check next node's connection to each of the starting nodes $\larrow$ put the node into the set opposite the highest connection starting node $\larrow$ repeat for all other nodes
+nodes connected to the edges are the starting pair split the pair into two sets $\larrow$ check next node's connection to each of the starting nodes $\larrow$ put the node into the set opposite the highest connection starting node $\larrow$ repeat for all other nodes
+\end{center}

 ## Measure of Merit